nahgii/simpleskills/README.md

 ## Customization

+To customize skill requirements and XP progression in SimpleSkills, follow these steps:

+1. **Launch the game or server**: Run the game or server at least once to allow the mod to generate the necessary JSON files.
+2. **Close the game or server**: Exit the game or shutdown the server once the JSON files are generated.
-Customize all skill requirements in JSON configuration files generated upon the mod's first run.
-You’ll find these files in the `/mods/simpleskills/` folder.
+3. **Locate the JSON files**: You will find the JSON files in the `/mods/simpleskills/` folder.
+4. **Edit the JSON files**: Use a text editor to make changes to the files to customize the mod to your preferences.
+5. **Start the game or server**: After editing the files, restart the game or server for the changes to take effect.

 | File Name                               | Purpose                                                            |
 |-----------------------------------------|--------------------------------------------------------------------|